parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Constraints file added for Boolean Board

-6. In the *Sources* pane, expand the *Constraints* folder and double-click the **tutorial_boolean.xdc** entry to open the file in text mode.
+6. In the *Sources* pane, expand the *Constraints* folder and double-click the **tutorial_boolean.xdc**(for Boolean) or **tutorial_z2.xdc**(for PYNQ-Z2) entry to open the file in text mode.

-7. Lines 10-16 define the pin locations of the input SW0~6 and lines 21-27 define the pin locations of the output LD0~6.
+7. **In tutorial_boolean.xdc**: Lines 10-16 define the pin locations of the input SW0~6 and lines 21-27 define the pin locations of the output LD0~6.

+   **In tutorial_z2.xdc**: Lines 2-15 define the pin locations of the input SW0~6 and lines 24-37 define the pin locations of the output LD0~6.

    The SW7 and LD7 are deliberately not defined so you can learn how to enter them using other methods.

 ### Perform RTL analysis on the source file.